 Volunteers assist in the operation of the night shelters and work a three-shift system at each of the seven venues.
-There were 166 active volunteers in 2018/19 (205 in 2017/18).
+There were approximately 180 active volunteers.

 8. Trustees

 None of the trustees received any remuneration or benefits from the charity during the year.
 The only trustee reimbursement of expenses has been where the trustee has been acting as agent for the charity.